-- They try to obtain public transportation services without paying or avoids paying by force, stealth, intimidation, deception, mechanical tampering, refusal to pay, or unjustifiable failure.
+Another situation in which theft of services occurs is when a person tries to obtain public transportation services without paying or avoids paying by force, stealth, intimidation, deception, mechanical tampering, refusal to pay, or unjustifiable failure.

-- They obtain a motor vehicle without paying or avoiding to pay through:
+Another situation is when a person obtains a motor vehicle without paying or avoiding to pay through:

 - Fraudulent representation.

 Finally, theft of services happens if a person obtains control over the employment of a person, business, equipment (commercial or industrial), or faculties of another person when they know that they are not entitled to the use of those things.
 In addition, this person must also intend to get a commercial or other substantial benefit from the use of this labor, equipment, or facilities for themselves or another person.

 Some common examples of theft of services are “dining and dashing” in a restaurant and skipping out on cab fare.

 In each state, if a contractor is making repairs that exceed a certain amount of money (in most states, $500), the contractor must have a valid contractor’s license.
 Unlicensed contractors can make serious mistakes when working on projects worth more than $500.
 This is why a written contract must get signed by the contractor and the homeowner.
 The written contract should state the contractor’s license number.
 Also, it should contain a number that the homeowner can call with complaints.